-Place in the ecosystem: This snake helps control termite and ant populations by eating their eggs and larvae.
+Place in the ecosystem: This snake helps control termite and ant populations by eating their eggs and larvae, and may also eat worms.
 One juvenile Brahminy Blind Snake caught in Lumpani immediately regurgitated 17 ant larvae.
 It is eaten by larger fossorial snakes and other animals.

 Danger to humans: Blind snakes are harmless – they have no venom and their mouths are too small to bite a human.
 When uncovered or picked up they tend to respond by wiggling vigorously, emitting a small amount of smelly musk.
 They also may attempt to stab the disturber with their sharp tail tip.

 Conservation status and threats: Since these snakes are so small and live hidden in soil, they often are unintentionally introduced to new regions via plant and agricultural supplies.
 With an abundant food source, simple habitat requirements, and the ability to reproduce without males, the Brahminy Blind Snake has spread out across the world.
 It is now found not only in its native range in Southeast Asia but also in the Middle East, Africa, Australia, North and South America, and on islands in the Pacific.
 This can potentially threaten native blind snakes that are out-competed for resources.
 When moving natural things like plants to a different location, it is important to avoid relocating any animals.

 Interesting facts: The females of this species are the only snakes in the world that can reproduce without a male (parthenogenesis).
 No male Brahminy Blind Snake has ever been found.
 The females lay up to seven tiny eggs at a time, each averaging only 4mm by 13mm.